TezosTaqueria/taqueria/SECURITY.md

 ## Supported Versions

-Taqueria v0.1.x is the latest release branch and is fully supported.
-Older releases will not be maintained.
+We support the latest minor release only.
+After v1.0 is released, we will readjust our support window.

 ## Reporting a Vulnerability